 Levine is the author of eight books, including most recently We Are the Ones We Have Been Waiting For: The Promise of Civic Renewal in America (Oxford University Press, 2013)and the forthcoming What Should We Do?
-Political Theory with Citizens at the Center (also Oxford University Press).
+A Theory of Civic Life (also Oxford University Press).

 He has served on the boards or steering committees of such civic organizations as AmericaSpeaks, Street Law Inc., the Newspaper Association of America Foundation, the Campaign for the Civic Mission of Schools, Discovering Justice, the Charles F. Kettering Foundation, the American Bar Association Committee’s for Public Education, the Paul J. Aicher Foundation, and the Deliberative Democracy Consortium.

 University of Maryland: Director of CIRCLE

 University of Maryland: Research Scholar, Institute for Philosophy and Public Policy.

 National Commission on Civic Renewal: Deputy Director (half-time role)

 Common Cause: Research Associate and registered federal lobbyist

 1988: Rhodes Scholarship